gymrek-lab/gymreklab.github.io/doc/Expanse.rst

     export SINGULARITY_TMPDIR="/scratch/$USER/job_$SLURM_JOB_ID"
   fi

-The general idea is, first grab an interactive node (or put this in a script that you submit) and then:
+If you want to run inside a singularity image, first grab an interactive node (or put this in a script that you submit) and then:

 .. code-block:: bash